TheMarex/ba-thesis/text/5_stabilizer.md

 Which yields $1.76mm$ error in x-direction and $0.87mm$ error in y-direction.

 To solve this \name{Simox} was extented by a function ```cloneInversed``` that can compute a kinematic structure with abitrary root placement from an existing description.
-To solve the parallel kinematic chain, it proofed sufficient to approximate it as a normal kinematic chain and constrain the base and TCP targets acordingly.
+For the parallel kinematic chain, it proofed sufficient to approximate it as a normal kinematic chain and constrain the base and TCP targets acordingly.
 However since the position of one foot will have small positioning errors, there will be some jitter introduced into the system.
 Integrating a solver for parallel kinematics might decrease some of the jitter observed in foot contact forces during dual support, as the constraint solver used for the simulation will only amplify this jitter.

-### Integration into the simulator

 As was the case with the components of the pattern generator, the core of the stabilizer is implemented as part of \name{libBipedal}.
+A plugin integrates the stabilizer into the dynamic simulation.

-### Problems
+## Problems

 Some problems became immediately clear when testing the stabilizer proposed by Kajita.
 The ground reaction forces in dual support are oscillating widly.
 Instead of a continous force at about $0.5 \cdot f_g$